-Lake Tanganyika Burundi, DR Congo, Tanzania, and Zambia
+5. Lake Tanganyika Burundi, Democratic Republic of the Congo, Tanzania, and Zambia

-The Great Lake Tanganyika is the second oldest, second largest, and second deepest freshwater lake in the world.
+Located in the heart of the Great Rift Valley, the great Lake Tanganyika is the second oldest, second largest, and second deepest freshwater lake in the world.
 In all cases following Lake Baikal in Russia.
 Lake Tanganyika is the world’s longest freshwater lake at 672 kilometers.
 This ancient lake is believed to have started forming around 9 million years ago.

 Things to do at Lake Tanganyika

 - Go Fishing- Throw in a line and try your luck.
 There are 350 species of fish living in the lake.
 Know that fishing is banned on much of the lake between December and March.
-Catch and release is recommended to keep populations healthy.
-You may need to pay a small fee for a fishing permit depending on which country you visit from.
-You’ll probably want to hire a guide as well.
+Catch and release fishing is recommended to keep fish populations healthy.
+You may need to pay for a fishing permit depending on which country you visit.
+It’s best to hire a guide.

 - Take a ferry across- The legendary 100-year-old MV Liemba ferry travelers between Mpulungu in Zambia and Kigoma in Tanzania about once per week.

-- Go scuba diving or snorkeling- See how many species of cichlids you can spot.
+- Go scuba diving or snorkeling- Lake Tanganyika’s clear waters and diverse underwater ecosystem make it an excellent location for snorkeling and diving.
+Look out for the unique cichlid species that inhabit the lake.
 The Nile perch is another interesting species to look out for.